KathrynShea/movie_saga/INSTRUCTIONS.md

 ## Notes

-### Genres
-We've given you some starter genres in the database.
-Feel free to change or add some with Postico.
-You'll need to write out the whole GET flow to get the genres from your database to your client.

-### Movies
-We've added some movie posters in the `public/images` folder, and the database is set up to use them.

 ### Relationships
 Genres can be applied to many different movies.
 Movies can have multiple genres.
 This is Many-to-Many!
 Junction Table time!

+We've given you the database complete with a junction table for `movies_genres`.
+There is test data that you can add to if you like, as what we've given you is just genres for Avatar and Beauty and the Beast.

+### Movies
+We've added some movie posters in the `public/images` folder, and the database is set up to use them.
+If you want your own posters, you'll want to add the files there!

 ## Feature List